Refugee-Learning-Accelerator/rla-course-central/challenge2/deliverables.md

 ### Test it with users - Due: Sun Nov/26 (midnight Amman)

 #### Tasks:
-1. Identify a group of potential users (or ask your friends and family)
+1. Identify a group of potential users (fall back: ask your friends and family)
-2. Test the prototpye and collect as much feedback as possible
+2. Have them **use** the prototype and collect as much feedback as possible
 3. Describe how you would change the prototpye based on the feedback (you don't have to make a new version of the prototype!)

-4. Incorporate the feedback you gathered into a new iteration of your prototype.
+#### Questions to Answer

-#### Deliverable
+* How did you select your test users?
-* Describe how you selected your test users and the test setting
+* What was the setting of the test?
-* Share a summary of the feedback you received
+* What were the main points of feedback you received (share a summary)?
-* Desribe what changes you would make to your prototype based on the feedback (and why)
+* What changes would make to your idea/project based on the feedback?
 * What parts of the Human Centered Design process were new to you?
 * What parts of the Human Centered Design process seemed most useful to you?